 Offsetting the benefits are the inherent complexity of parallel programming and the additional requirements to design effective sharing, differentiation, and evolutionary strategies to maximize the benefits of the parallel approach.
 There is also a proliferation of additional learning parameters that must be optimized, such as agent group size, frequency of sharing, testing methodologies, etc.

 The application of massively parallel techniques to reinforcement learning algorithms is an exciting area of study with great possibilities to improve on the traditional single agent approaches to reinforcement learning.
 The application of parallelism to self-play represents a possible avenue to avoiding some of the problems frequently encountered by single agent self-play.
 This, combined with the rapid improvement of parallel hardware, and in particular GPUs, point to many great applications of massively parallel techniques to reinforcement learning in the future.

+Some problems are more suited to implementation on a GPU or may yield greater benefits from the GPU implementation.
+In general, the GPU is best suited to algorithms that perform the same sequence of steps on each iteration.
+Algorithms that have many branching points are not as suited to GPU implementation as the processing for agents that take one branch must generally pause and sit idle while the GPU handles agents that take the other branch.

+Another issue that impacts the speed of a GPU implementation is memory access patterns.
+The best performance occurs, in general, when consecutive agents are accessing consecutive memory locations on the graphics card.
+An algorithm that requires random access to data structures in memory that depends on the agent’s current state will see smaller speed improvements when compared to an algorithm that allows threads to access memory in a coherent fashion.

+The GPUs used in this thesis generally have their best performance when they are handling tens of thousands of threads.
+Parallel algorithms that benefit from this many threads are more suited to GPU implementation than algorithms that derive benefits from a much smaller number.
+GPU technology and other parallel hardware is evolving quickly and it is likely that the limitations of today’s hardware will diminish over time, enabling the application massively parallel techniques to an increasing range of problems.

 There are a number of ways the last problem, parallel learning through self-play, can be extended or improved.
 The game-playing agent produced by parallel learning can easily be incorporated into a typical game playing algorithm that uses multiple move look ahead and the mini-max algorithm for game tree search.
 The agent’s value function would then be used as the estimated board value when the maximum depth is reached in the game tree search.